delorum/pontifex/README.md

 ## Encryption

 - Select Keyword: any word of any length.
-Remember to use different keywords for each message! (for example, use constant prefix plus current date) Or it would be very easy to decrypt your messages.
+Typing of each letter will shuffle the deck in particular way.
+When you finish to enter your keyword the deck will be very well shuffled.
+Remember to use different keywords for each message! (for example, use constant prefix plus current date) or it would be very easy to decrypt your messages.
 - You can press `Backspace` if you hit the wrong key.
 The deck will reshuffle back.
 - You can see the deck below the keyword is shuffling with each letter you type.
 - Press `Ctrl-E`